Most extravagant and expensive pearl necklaces of all time

 The stunning necklace is a tight string of expensive pearls with a royal connection and a celebrity stamp of approval.
 Once belonging to the Russian Dowager Empress Maria Feodorovna, the choker was sold to King George V in 1929, who gifted it to his wife, Queen Mary of England.
 It was eventually handed down to their son, the Duke of Windsor, who later became King Edward VIII.

 When the new King abdicated the throne to marry the twice-divorced American socialite, Wallis Simpson, the pearl necklace found itself with the Duchess of Windsor.
-Thanks to such a romantic journey, when this stunning natural pearl necklace went under the hammer in 1987, it caught the attention of Calvin Klein, who lapped it up for USD 733,000.
+Thanks to such a romantic journey, when this stunning natural pearl necklace went under the hammer in 1987, it caught the attention of Calvin Klein, who lapped it up for USD 733,000 (over INR 6 approx.).

 A Cartier Paris design, the necklace is just 36 cm in length, including the clasp.
 It is composed of a single strand of 28 white and cream pearls ranging between 16.8 to 9.2 mm.
 The diamond clasp has two emerald-cut diamonds weighing about 2 carats and two fancy-shaped diamonds weighing nearly 1 carat.
 It is laced with 20 small round diamonds weighing 0.70 carats.
 In 1950, the Duke of Windsor commissioned Cartier to accentuate the necklace with a drop-shaped natural pearl pendant and make a pair of round natural pearl earrings for his wife.